trentapple/llama.vscode/README.md

 #### Any other OS

-Either [build from source](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md) or use the latest binaries: https://github.com/ggerganov/llama.cpp/releases
+Either use the [latest binaries](https://github.com/ggerganov/llama.cpp/releases) or [build `llama.cpp` from source](https://github.com/ggerganov/llama.cpp/blob/master/docs/build.md).

+For more information how to run the `llama.cpp` server, please read the Wiki: https://github.com/ggml-org/llama.vscode/wiki

 ### llama.cpp settings